freenas/freenas-docs/userguide/jails.rst

 ^^^^^^^^^^^

-It is possible to give a FreeBSD jail access to an area of storage on the %brand% system.
-This is useful for applications that store a large amount of data or if an application in a jail needs access to the data stored on the %brand% system.
+It is possible to give a FreeBSD jail access to an area of storage on the FreeNAS® system.
+This is useful for applications that store a large amount of data or if an application in a jail needs access to the data stored on the FreeNAS® system.
 One example is transmission, which stores torrents.
 The storage is added using the `mount_nullfs(8)
 <http://www.freebsd.org/cgi/man.cgi?query=mount_nullfs>`_